Zamia inermis

 Zamia inermis is a species of plant in the family Zamiaceae.
 It is endemic to Actopan, Veracruz state, in eastern Mexico.
-It is a Critically endangered species, threatened by habitat loss.
+It is a Critically endangered species, threatened by habitat loss to make way for farming, as well as other factors such as frequent wildfires, the possible disappearance of its pollinators, exposure to pesticides from crops, soil erosion, and being over-harvested for decorative purposes.